TarekFahm/httpRequest/README.md

 # httpRequest

-implementin http request in flutter project and use a fake api for backend .
+implementing http request in flutter project and use a fake api for backend .

 ## Getting Started